 Involved in arts project evaluation, research and consultancy Caz draws on twenty years experience as a site responsive performance artist, creative professional, writer and academic.
 She is interested in commissions that will inform social justice, deep democracy and increase value in participatory creative industries.

-If you are interested in involving her in your project please contact her at / 07340732998 or use the 'contact form' below.
+If you are interested in involving her in your project please contact her at firstname.lastname@example.org/ 07447454603 or use the 'contact form' below.

 Her work predominantly has a human rights participatory or interactive focus.
 She uses participatory approaches in how she positions the audience, facilitates community arts and curates events that highlight matters around equality and diversity.
 At the beginning of her career she adapted Classic, Central and East European texts for performance in contemporary multicultural Britain.

-Continuing in this manner she has directed several plays (in translation) and worked for Scottish Refugee Council on a number of performance projects highlighting the experiences of asylum seekers and refugees (Antigone in New York ( 2008), The Inquisitor ( 2009), The Umbilical Cord ( 2010) and A View from Here ( 2013).
-Her other intercultural work can be found in her being commissioned by University of Glasgow to create a performance based interactive training session based on Shaun Tan's The Arrival and co-creating the CurioUS learning programme with Glasgow Museums.
+Continuing in this manner she has directed several plays (in translation) and worked for the Scottish Refugee Council on a number of performance projects highlighting the experiences of asylum seekers and refugees (Antigone in New York ( 2008), The Inquisitor ( 2009), The Umbilical Cord ( 2010) and A View from Here ( 2013).
+Her other intercultural work can be found in her being commissioned by University of Glasgow to create a performance based interactive training session based on Shaun Tan's The Arrival that addressed power dynamics in translator settings and co-creating the CurioUS learning programme with Glasgow Museums.

-Carrie graduated drama school in 2001 before completing an MA Honours in Comparative Literature and Slavonic Studies; a Masters in Film Journalism and a Doctorate in the practical application of arts and heritage participatory language and its effect on 'safe space' ideologies ( submitted and pending).
-She currently lectures as Associate Drama Tutor at Cardiff Metropolitan University and teaches Cultural Theory in the school of Journalism, Media and Culture at Cardiff University.
+Carrie graduated drama school in 2001 before completing an MA Honours in Comparative Literature and Slavonic Studies; an MLITT in Film Journalism and as discussed, a Doctorate (PhD) in the practical application of arts and heritage participatory methods based in theatre for greater transparency and socially just co-creation/ curation.

-To date she has conducted research for Creative Cardiff, National Museum Wales, Booktrust Cymru, Cardiff University and
+To date, she has conducted arts based research for Creative Cardiff, National Museum Wales, Booktrust Cymru, Cardiff University and

 with Glasgow Museums and is part of the Clwstwr Cohort 2020.